Concordium/concordium-rosetta/readme.md

 ### Identifiers

 The Rosetta API uses a common set of identifiers across all endpoints.
-This implementation imposes the following restrictions:
+This implementation imposes the following restrictions on these identifiers:

-- `network_identifier`: The only supported value is `{"blockchain": "concordium", "network": "<network>"}` where `<network>` is the value provided on startup (TODO).
+- `network_identifier`: The only accepted value is `{"blockchain": "concordium", "network": "<network>"}` where `<network>` is the value provided on startup (TODO).
   The field `sub_network_identifier` is not applicable.